HASwitchPlate/openHASP-docs/docs/design/pages.md

 See [commands documentation](../commands#jsonl) for the `jsonl` command.
 The payload of the command corresponds to what's exactly in one line of the `pages.jsonl` file above, with a minor exception: page numbers are not kept between the commands - you need to specfiy the page with each!

 !!! warning "Warning"
-    Some integrations like the custom component for Home Assistant can store the `pages.jsonl` centrally for your plates, in such cases you have the to specfiy the page number for each object, as those files are actually parsed line by line using the `jsonl` command.
+    Some integrations like the [custom component for Home Assistant](../integrations/home-assistant/howto.md) can store the `pages.jsonl` centrally for your plates, in such cases you have the to specify the page number for each object, as those files are actually parsed line by line using the `jsonl` command.

 ## Objects